jschaftenaar/startpublic.net/docs/README.md

 ## About
 ---
 Inspired by the principles behind [nohello.net](https://nohello.net), we advocate for a positive shift in workplace communication.
 Rather than defaulting to "no," we encourage you to "start" -- Start conversations in public channels.
 This guide will demonstrate how embracing public communication can transform your team's productivity and foster better collaboration.
 The content of the site is generated using [claude](https://claude.ai), [chatgpt](https://chatgpt.com) and is using documentation generator [docsify](https://docsify.js.org).
-The logo is created using [photopea](https://photopea.com)
+The logo is created using [photopea](https://photopea.com).
+This project is open source on [GitHub](https://github.com/jschaftenaar/startpublic.net/)

 ## Why Public Channels?
 ---